Table of Contents

 Dead Sea Mud

-This type of mud is used to treat health conditions and carries therapeutic powers that can relieve pain, reduce inflammation, and more.
-It carries minerals including Magnesium, Calcium, Potassium Bromide, Silicates, Natural Tar and other organic elements that help improve psoriasis, reduce skin impurities, provide relief to arthritis patients, soothes chronic back pain, treats acne problems and more.
-Furthermore, it also improves blood circulation.
+This type of mud treats health conditions and carries therapeutic powers that can relieve pain, reduce inflammation, and more.
+It carries minerals including Magnesium, Calcium, Potassium Bromide, Silicates, Natural Tar and other organic elements.
+These minerals help improve psoriasis, reduce skin impurities, soothes chronic back pain, treats acne problems and more.
+Furthermore, it also provide relief to arthritis patients and improves blood circulation.

 This form of mud is natural and organically produced from the organic residue of flowers, grasses, and herbs.
 The fine mud paste comprises of bio-minerals, vitamins, humic and fulvic acids, amino acids, and fatty acids easily absorbed by human skin.
 Moor mud has therapeutic properties that help in improving circulation and immunity, healing, detoxification of the body, treating acne, recovery from sports injuries and rejuvenating yourself.
 Furthermore, it also has anti-aging effects.